mtiller/ModelicaBook/text/source/behavior/equations.rst

 responsibility of the Modelica compiler not only makes the model development simpler, but it dramatically improves the **reusability** of the models.

+The following figure shows the dynamic response of the ``RLC1`` model:

+.. plot:: ../plots/BasicEquations_RLC_RLC1.py
+   :include-source: no

 .. todo::